On Strategyproof Conference Peer Review: Problem setting

-The review process must deal with a number of conflicts of interest.
-The most common form of conflict is the authorship conflict: a large number of reviewers are also authors of submitted papers.
-Additional sources of conflicts may include advisor-advisee relationships between reviewers and authors of papers, institutional conflicts, etc. To characterize conflicts of interest, we use a bipartite graph $\conflictgraph$ with vertices $(\setreviewers, \setpapers)$, where an edge is connected between a reviewer $\genreviewer$ and a paper $\genpaper$ if there exists some conflict of interests between reviewer $\genreviewer$ and paper $\genpaper$.
-In this graph we omit the authors of papers who are not reviewers.
+The review process must deal with conflicts of interest.
+To characterize conflicts of interest, we use a bipartite graph $\conflictgraph$ with vertices $(\setreviewers, \setpapers)$, where an edge is connected between a reviewer $\genreviewer$ and a paper $\genpaper$ if there exists some conflict of interests between reviewer $\genreviewer$ and paper $\genpaper$.
 Reviewers who do not have conflicts of interest with any paper are nodes with no edges.
 Given the set of submitted papers and reviewers, this graph is fixed and cannot be controlled.
 Note that the conflict graph $\conflictgraph$ defined above can be viewed as a generalization of the authorship graph in the previously-studied settings~\citep{merrifield2009telescope,alon2011sum,holzman2013impartial,fischer2015optimal,kurokawa2015impartial,aziz2016strategyproof,kahng2017ranking} of peer grading and grant proposal review, where each reviewer (paper) is connected to at most one paper (reviewer).

 The review process is modeled by a second bipartite graph $\revgraph$, termed as \emph{review graph}, that also has the reviewers and papers $(\setreviewers, \setpapers)$ as its vertices.
 This review graph has an edge between a reviewer and a paper if that reviewer reviews that paper.
 For every reviewer $\reviewer{\indexreviewer}~(\indexreviewer \in [\numreviewers])$,\footnote{We use the standard notation $[\kappa]$ to represent the set $\{1,\ldots,\kappa\}$ for any positive integer $\kappa$.} we let $\setpaperselem{\indexreviewer} \subseteq \setpapers$ denote the set of papers assigned to this reviewer for review, or in other words, the neighborhood of node $\reviewer{\indexreviewer}$ in the bipartite graph $\revgraph$.
 The program chairs of the conference are free to choose this graph, but subject to certain constraints and preferences.
 To ensure balanced workloads across reviewers, we require that every reviewer is assigned at most $\maxpapers$ papers for some integers $1 \leq \maxpapers \leq \numpapers$.
 In other words, every node in $\setreviewers$ has at most $\maxpapers$ neighbors (in $\setpapers$) in graph $\revgraph$.
 Additionally, each paper must be reviewed by a certain minimum number of reviewers, and we denote this minimum number as $\minreviewers$.
 Thus every node in the set $\setpapers$ must have at least $\minreviewers$ neighbors (in $\setreviewers$) in the graph $\revgraph$.
 For any (directed or undirected) graph $\gengraph$, we let the notation $E_\gengraph$ denote the set of (directed or undirected, respectively) edges in graph $\gengraph$.